 Garage De-Cluttering Tips

 One of the unique features of most garages is that they have very high ceilings.
-This creates the opportunity to create storage areas by installing shelving, hooks, hoists, etc. that allow you to take advantage of all of this free space up high in your garage (see types, costs, and reviews of shelvings).
+This creates the opportunity to create storage areas by installing shelving, hooks, hoists, etc. that allow you to take advantage of this free space up high in your garage (see types, costs, and reviews of shelvings).

 If you are attaching shelving, hooks, hoists, etc. to the walls or ceiling of your garage, you will want to be sure that you are attaching them securely enough to the studs in the walls or the joists in the ceiling (see types, costs, and reviews of: garage hooks; garage hoists).
 If you are not sure exactly how to do this, then you should contact a professional to install these items for you.
-The last thing you want is for the items you are storing to come crashing down on members of your family, or onto your car.
+The last thing you want is for the items you are storing to come crashing down on members of your family or onto your car.

-Even installing a simple pegboard can give you plenty of space to hang items for easy access, and it gets them off the floor, or helps keep them from getting buried in boxes or drawers (see types, costs, and reviews of pegboards).
+Even installing a simple pegboard can give you plenty of space to hang items for easy access, and it gets them off the floor or helps keep them from getting buried in boxes or drawers (see types, costs, and reviews of pegboards).